tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

-jnc a    11 010 010  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jmp a    11 000 011  Unconditional jump. jz  a    11 001 010  If compareResult is true, jump to address (a = lb hb). ldax RP  00 RP1 010  Load data value at the register pair address (B:C(RP=00) or D:E(RP=01)), into register A. lxi RP,a 00 RP0 001  Move the data at the address, a(lb hb), into register pair: B:C, D:E, or H:L. To do: move data to the stack pointer address. mov D,S  01 DDD SSS  Move source register data, to the destination register.
+jnc a    11 010 010  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jmp a    11 000 011  Unconditional jump. jz  a    11 001 010  If compareResult is true, jump to address (a = lb hb). lda a    00 110 010  Load register A with data from the address, a(hb:lb). ldax RP  00 RP1 010  Load data value at the register pair address (B:C(RP=00) or D:E(RP=01)), into register A. lxi RP,a 00 RP0 001  Move the data at the address, a(lb hb), into register pair: B:C, D:E, or H:L. To do: move data to the stack pointer address. mov D,S  01 DDD SSS  Move source register data, to the destination register.